Seattle's Child

 Explore nature

-Go see the spawning salmon at Carkeek Park.
+Take a hike at one of these three magnificent hikes on the Eastside.
 Or stop by the body of water nearest you and watch the ducks hanging out there for the winter.
-Examine the fall profusion of mushrooms.
 Or spend some creative hours with playthings from nature.

 Get crafty